 No Red Rock Pass required.

-Permits: The trail is temporarily closed until the Forest Service develops a permit system.
+Permits: The trail is temporarily closed.
+A permit is expected to be available by April 2nd.
 12 vehicles per day will be allowed after establishing permit rules.
 More info: https://www.fs.usda.gov/alerts/coconino/alerts-notices/?aid=39804

 How to get there: From downtown Sedona (Highway 89A/Highway 179 junction) head west on 89A.
 After 1.2 miles, turn right onto Soldiers Pass Road.
 Follow it north for 1.4 miles.
 Turn right onto Rim Shadows Dr. as you drive through a residential area.
 After a few hundred feet, turn left towards Jordan Trailhead.
 There is a small parking lot where the trail leaves the main road.